 - Noticeable fading

 - Chalking (when your paint leaves dusty residue on your fingers upon contact)

 - Hardened caulk

-Most notably, you should pay attention to how you feel about your paint and how it affects your level of pride and confidence in terms of your property’s aesthetics.
+Most notably, you should pay attention to how you feel about your interior paint and how it affects your level of pride and confidence in terms of your property’s aesthetics.

 Hallways, Corridors, and Vestibules

 These areas tend to feature a lot of foot traffic, built-in lighting fixtures, and varying temperatures, depending on the particular season and proximity to entryways, which is why you should adhere to a general timeline of approximately three to four years before repainting these sections.

 The ceiling paint in these areas tends to last longer than your hallways, mainly due to the fact that these rooms feature laid-back activities and minimal exposure to detrimental factors.
 With this notion in mind, you should plan on having to repaint your living room and dining room ceilings every five to seven years, although any décor changes will necessitate more frequent painting to maintain a cohesive theme.